Akshat0505/rewards-api/README.md

 I used:
 - NestJS for the framework (great TypeScript support and structure)
 - MongoDB for the database (flexible schema for this type of data)
+- Redis for caching and performance optimization
+- Socket.IO for real-time WebSocket communication
 - Swagger for API documentation
 - Jest for testing

  Getting started

  Prerequisites
-You'll need Node.js (v16 or higher), MongoDB running locally or in the cloud, and npm or yarn.
+You'll need Node.js (v16 or higher), MongoDB running locally or in the cloud, Redis for caching, and npm or yarn.

  Installation